BattletechModders/LowVisibility/README.md

 - [] Implement rings for vision lock range, ECM range, similar to what you have with sensor range (blue/white ring around unit)
 - [] Implement stealth multi-target prohibition
 - [] Reimplement sensor shadows?
-- [] No Lock penalties are multipliers for range penalties; 0.5 for visual, 1.0 for sensor.
-So at short range you get a -1 for sensors, -2 at medium, etc. Reflects that it's harder to shoot someone without a lock the further out you get.
+- [] ImplementNoSensorLockCriticalMultiPenalty = 0.0f; NoVisualLockCriticalMultiPenalty = 0.0f; (Modify called shot critical, % when making a shot w/o lock)
 - [] Add a ```lv-max-info``` tag that caps the level of info that can be returned for a given unit.
 This would support certain units like infantry that have been asked for.
-- [] Add a ```lv-sensor-roll-mod_m``` tag that provides a modifier to the sensor check (positive or negative)
-- [] Modify called shot critical, % when making a shot w/o lock_
 - [] injuries reduce sensor check

 ### Possible Additions